Wolff potentials and nonlocal equations of Lane-Emden type: Introduction and main results

-On the other hand, in this paper, we deal with the situation where $\mu$ is merely a measure, so $\mu$ does not belong to $W^{-s,p'}(\Omega)$ in general.
-Thus, we need to consider a weaker concept of solution than the usual weak solution.
-As mentioned above, there are various notions of solutions to local measure data problems, such as entropy solution, renormalized solution, approximable solution, and SOLA.
-Among these, the notion of SOLA was extended to nonlocal measure data problems involving fractional $p$-Laplace type operators by Kuusi, Mingione, and Sire \cite{KuMiSi,KuMiSi3} when $p > 2-s/n$.
-They proved the existence of SOLA to \eqref{EQg} and obtained crucial pointwise potential estimates via $\mathbf{W}^{T}_{s,p}[\mu]$.
-Similar estimates were obtained for $-\mathcal{L}_{\Phi}$-superharmonic functions with $1 <p < n/s$ and corresponding nonnegative measures in \cite{KLL23}.
+On the other hand, in this paper we deal with the situation when $\mu$ is merely a measure, and so $\mu$ does not belong to $W^{-s,p'}(\Omega)$ in general.
+Thus, we need to consider a weaker notion of solution than the usual weak solution.
+As mentioned above, there are various notions of solutions to local measure data problems modeled on \eqref{2hvEQ5}, such as entropy solution, renormalized solution, approximable solution, and SOLA.
+Among these, the notion of SOLA was extended to nonlocal measure data problems of the type \eqref{EQg} by Kuusi, Mingione, and Sire \cite{KuMiSi,KuMiSi3} when $p > 2-s/n$.
+They proved the existence of SOLA to \eqref{EQg} and obtained pointwise and oscillation estimates via $\mathbf{W}^{T}_{s,p}[\mu]$.
+Later, similar pointwise estimates were obtained for $-\mathcal{L}_{\Phi}$-superharmonic functions with $1 <p < n/s$ and corresponding nonnegative measures in \cite{KLL23}.
 Recently, Gkikas \cite{Gk24} extended the notion of approximable solution to \eqref{EQ} and obtained a sufficient condition for the existence of nonnegative distributional solutions to \eqref{EQp} when $\mu$ is nonnegative, $P(u)=u^{\gamma}$ and $\Omega$ is a bounded domain.
-Indeed, when $p>2-s/n$, the existence of approximable solutions implies that of SOLA, see \cite[Proposition~2.8]{Gk24}.
+Indeed, when $p>2-s/n$, the existence of approximable solutions implies that of SOLA, see \cite[Proposition 2.8]{Gk24}.
 However, it seems unclear when $1<p\le 2-s/n$ due to the lack of compactness for the fractional Sobolev space $W^{h,q}$ with $h,q\in (0,1)$.
-We also mention that first-order regularity and gradient potential estimates for SOLA to nonlocal measure data problems were established in the linear case \cite{KuNoSi} and the nonlinear nondegenerate ($p=2$) case \cite{DKLN}.
-However, the validity of such gradient regularity results in the case $p\neq2$ is not known, and only fractional estimates are obtained in the case $p>2$, see \cite{DiNo}.
+We also mention that gradient regularity and first-order potential estimates for SOLA to nonlocal measure data problems of the type \eqref{EQg} were recently established in the linear case \cite{KuNoSi} and the nonlinear nondegenerate ($p=2$) case \cite{DKLN}.
+However, the validity of such gradient regularity results in the case $p\neq2$ is not known, and only fractional estimates are obtained in the case $p > 2$, see \cite{DiNo}.